saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-19-deco-decorated-functions.md

 def check_ping(host):
     '''
-    Sends 3 ICMPs to a host and supress the output by sending it to devnull.
+    Sends 3 ICMPs to a host and suppress the output by sending it to devnull.

     Arg:
         dev: an object that is capable of communicating with the Juniper API.